wp-plugins/waterwoo-pdf/readme.txt

 * Rotatable transparent page overlay watermark, apart from footer watermark (two watermark locations!)
 * Additional text formatting options, such as font color and style (bold, italics)
 * Additional font (Deja Vu) adding more international character support
-* Additional dynamic customer data input (telephone number, business name, order paid date)
+* Additional dynamic customer data input (business name, order paid date)
 * Begin watermark on selected page of PDF document (to avoid watermarking a cover page, for example)
 * Optionally password protect and/or encrypt PDF files
 * Optionally prevent copying, annotating, or modifying of your PDF files
-* Test watermark and/or manually watermark a file on the fly
+* Test watermark and/or manually watermark a file on the fly, from the admin panel

 == Installation ==